pulkitparikh/sexism_classification/README.md

 # sexism_classification
-We hereby release the code that was used for the experiments reported in our EMNLP 2019 submission.
+We hereby release the code that was used for the experiments reported in our EMNLP 2019 paper titled 'Multi-label Categorization of Accounts of Sexism using a Neural Framework'.
 The code, in fact, provides some additional functionality as well.
-We have anonymized paths and other things that could reveal the identity of the authors.
-Any further information about the code can be obtained by emailing the authors.
-The following are brief descriptions of the contents of this code directory.
+Any further information about the code can be obtained by emailing me (my email id is mentioned in the paper).
+The following are brief descriptions of the contents of this repository.

 1) main.py